-The γ_s^k coefficients capture changes in the log-odds of observing outcome k relative to an omitted base category.
-It is convenient to define this category as employment in control counties, so that the coefficients of interest reflect changes in the log-odds of employment in King County relative to employment in the control.
-By including negative as well as positive values of s (e.g., [-4, 4]) we can then test for pre-trends as well as dynamic treatment effects.
-In the absence of the X{it} , this specification would be identical to testing whether shares for each outcome k changed relative to the omitted outcome before and after the introduction of BTB.
+The $\gamma_s^k$ coefficients capture changes in the log odds of observing outcome k relative to an omitted base category.
+It is convenient to define this category as employment in control counties, so that the coefficients of interest reflect changes in the log odds of employment in King County relative to employment in the control.
+By including negative as well as positive values of s (e.g., [-4, 4]), we can then test for pretrends as well as dynamic treatment effects.
+In the absence of the $X{it}$ , this specification would be identical to testing whether shares for each outcome k changed relative to the omitted outcome before and after the introduction of BTB.
 Including individual-level controls adjusts these shares for time variation in the composition of individual characteristics.

-Estimates of Equation 3 are plotted in Panel C. This graph shows the exponentiated γ_s^k estimates for several quarters before and after BTB took effect.
-The "binomial" specification includes employment in King County and employment in one of Pierce, Snohomish, or Spokane as the only two outcomes.
-The "multinomial" estimates are from a specification that includes employment in King, employment in one of Pierce, Snohomish, or Spokane, employment in the rest of the State, and non-employment as alternatives.
+Estimates of equation (3) are plotted in figure 4C.
+This graph shows the exponentiated $\gamma_s^k$ estimates for several quarters before and after BTB took effect.
+The binomial specification includes employment in King County and employment in one of Pierce, Snohomish, or Spokane as the only two outcomes.
+The multinomial estimates are from a specification that includes employment in King; employment in one of Pierce, Snohomish, or Spokane; employment in the rest of the state; and nonemployment as alternatives.
 The base category in both cases is employment in Pierce, Snohomish, or Spokane.
-The dotted lines represent 95% confidence intervals.
-There appears to be a slight downward trend, but no obvious or detectable increase in employment in King County after BTB.
-The graph also shows that bi- and multinomial logit estimates are highly similar, suggesting the latter model's implicit restrictions on relative choice probabilities (i.e., the irrelevance of independent alternatives assumption) do not substantially affect the estimates.
+The dashed lines represent 95% confidence intervals.
+There appears to be a slight downward trend but no obvious or detectable increase in employment in King County after BTB.
+The graph also shows that biand multinomial logit estimates are highly similar, suggesting the latter model's implicit restrictions on relative choice probabilities (i.e., the irrelevance of independent alternatives assumption) do not substantially affect the estimates.

-The logit estimates underlying the figures, along with specifications considering various subsets of the comparison counties as controls, are presented in Table 2.
+The logit estimates underlying the figures, along with specifications considering various subsets of the comparison counties as controls, are presented in table 2.
 Using alternative controls tells a very similar story.
-Point estimates for the γ_s^k are rarely statistically distinguishable from zero at standard confidence levels and do not show increases after BTB. χ^2 tests for the joint significance of all pre-treatment (i.e., s < 0) and post-treatment (i.e., $s \ge 0$) are never significant at the 5% level or lower
+Point estimates for the $\gamma_s^k$ are rarely statistically distinguishable from zero at standard confidence levels and do not show increases after BTB. $\chi^2$ tests for the joint significance of all pretreatment (i.e., s < 0) and posttreatment (i.e., $s \ge 0$ ) are never significant at the 5% level or lower.